 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-“I was diagnosed with ulcerative colitis in my early 20’s,” says Govind Das, Kirtan musician and owner of Bhakti Yoga Shala in Santa Monica.
-“After months of crippling sickness and spending eight days in the hospital receiving blood transfusions, I was told I would be on medication to control my Inflammatory Bowel Disease for the rest of my life.”
+“I was diagnosed with ulcerative colitis in my early 20s,” says Govind Das, Kirtan musician and owner of Bhakti Yoga Shala in Santa Monica.
+“After months of crippling sickness and spending eight days in the hospital receiving blood transfusions, I was told I would be on medication to control my inflammatory bowel disease for the rest of my life.”

 Breathing deeply in these poses will massage your organs as you alternately compress and lengthen the intestines, bringing fresh blood to the epithelial cells, which are responsible for healthy gut function.

-Adho Mukha Svanasana (Downward-Facing Dog)
+Adho Mukha Svanasana (Downward-Facing Dog Pose)

 Utthita Trikonasana (Extended Triangle Pose)

 Parivrtta Trikonasana (Revolved Triangle Pose)